gigileu4182/AcademicJounalsinEconomicsandFinance/README.md

     - the point is that, prohibiting intensive margin (at the stage of interview) is transimitted to extensive margin (give it a chance to have a look or not) ...

-## American Economic Journal: Applied Economics
+## American Economic Journal: Applied Economics ("american economic journal: applied economics" on google scholar)

 - July, 2018
   - Saving by Default: Evidence from a Field Experiment in Rural India